 SHOW SLAVE STATUS statement,

-more accessible form.
+information in a more accessible form.
 See

 Performance Schema Replication Tables.